mozilla/policy-templates/README.md

 | **[`SupportMenu`](#supportmenu)** | Add a menuitem to the help menu for specifying support information.
 | **[`UserMessaging`](#usermessaging)** | Don't show certain messages to the user.
 | **[`WebsiteFilter`](#websitefilter)** | Block websites from being visited.

+### 3rdparty

+Allow WebExtensions to configure policy.
+For more information, see [Adding policy support to your extension](https://extensionworkshop.com/documentation/enterprise/adding-policy-support-to-your-extension/).

 ### AppAutoUpdate